Todavía Te Quiero

+It entered the LatinPop charts in the U.S.and the top 100 in Venezuela, staying on the latter chart for over 20 weeks.

 Live performance

 Thalía and De La Ghetto performed the song at the Premios Lo Nuestro 2017.
 The performance was considered one of the best from the night.

 Music video

 The music video was released the same day as the song.
-The video is all cartoon animated and features Thalía working on a time travel gadget that her doggy snatches and travels to an unknown time to.
+The video is fully animated by Pochoclo Studios in Argentina.
+It features Thalía working on a time travel gadget that her doggy snatches and travels to an unknown time to.
 Thalía goes back in time to rescue her dog and eventually he is returned to her by De La Ghetto.
 When she gets her dog back, she takes him with her back to the present and she is so happy that she doesn't realize that she altered the timeline.
 The video makes reference to much from Thalía's career, such as the dog being "Pulgoso" from her telenovela Marimar, a robot with a "sink bra" like the one she wore on her video for "Piel Morena", and even references the rumor that she had her ribs removed.